Scabies is a highly contagious, itchy skin condition caused by a mite, namely, Sarcoptes scabiei.

 Doctors may also prescribe additional medicines in case of:

-Since scabies symptoms take a while to appear, it is often recommended that entire households get treated for scabies.
+Since the symptoms take a while to appear, it is often recommended that entire households get treated for the disease.

 Some home treatments that may help eliminate the scabies mite are:

-All in all, scabies is a skin infestation that causes much discomfort and early diagnosis helps check its spread.
-Today, the task of spotting symptoms and ruling out skin diseases is easier thanks to the Bajaj Finserv Health App.
-You can use it to find relevant doctors in your vicinity, book online consultations, share personal health records for better diagnosis, set medication reminders and more.
+This is a skin infestation that causes much discomfort and early diagnosis helps check its spread.
+Today, the task of spotting symptoms and ruling out skin diseases is easier thanks to the healthcare platform provided by Bajaj Finserv Health.
+You can easily find relevant doctors in your vicinity, book online consultations, share personal health records for better diagnosis, set medication reminders, and more.
 You can even book a virtual appointment should your doctor want to do a visual check before you undergo scabies treatment.
-The Bajaj Finserv Health App gives you a way to make the most digital healthcare and to get medical advice at your fingertips, simply visit Google Play or the Apple App Store and download it today!
+Get the best medical advice from expert doctors and start a healthy life.